 Always be aware of your online image.
 Conduct regular searches on your company to see what your customers see when they look you up.

 Hire the right PR agency to handle all this for you.
 At Axia, we understand that a negative reputation in the virtual world can cost you real dollars.
 We will monitor your brand online and employ the latest reputation protection measures to decrease the impact of any negative information and safeguard the good name you’ve worked hard to build.
-To learn more, download our free e-book Online Reputation Management, or contact Axia today.
+To learn more, download our e-book Online Reputation Management, or contact Axia today.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.